karannagupta/nds-advanced-search/README.md

 * Boilerplate files and comments have not been removed.
 * To rename the plugin and files refer the steps here: https://github.com/nuancedesignstudio/WordPress-Plugin-Boilerplate
+* For an example of how the plugin can be extended with Search Filters using Custom Taxonomies and Advanced Custom Fields, see https://github.com/nuancedesignstudio/nds-advanced-search-demo

 ### i18n Tools